1976 Portuguese legislative election

 The 1976 Portuguese legislative election was held on Sunday 25 April, exactly one year after the previous election, and two years after the Carnation Revolution.
 With a new Constitution approved, the country's main aim was economic recovery and strengthening its democratic institutions.
 The election renewed all 263 members of the Assembly of the Republic.

-The Socialist Party won a plurality of votes, almost 35 percent, and legislative seats, and its leader Mário Soares became the Prime Minister of the 1st Constitutional Government on 23 July 1976.
-The lack of a socialist majority forced his party to form an unexpected coalition with the Democratic and Social Center, a right-wing party.
-The nature of this coalition, between a socialist party and a conservative party that voted against the new constitution because of its socialist influences, surprised most Portuguese voters and marked the start of the Socialist Party's right-wing turn that would soon be attacked by all the left due to the new government's measures against left-wing reforms following the Carnation Revolution, mainly concerning agrarian reform, in what was called the PS putting "Socialism in the drawer".
+The Socialist Party came in first place with a plurality of votes and seats, almost 35 percent and 107 seats, despite losing some ground compared to the previous year, and its leader, Mário Soares, became prime minister of the first constitutional government, a minority one, on 23 July 1976.
+However, its minority status, coupled with the country's fragile economic and social situation, led to deadlocks in parliament, later forcing a short-lived and unsuccessful coalition with the CDS, a right-wing party.

-The Social Democratic Party (then known as the Democratic People's Party, PPD) won the second most votes and seats, 24 percent of the votes, but polled 10 points below the PS.
-The Portuguese Communist Party (PCP) achieved considerable gains that reflected its growing influence, mainly in the south of the country, gaining 14 percent of the votes.
-The big surprise in the elections was the strong showing of the Democratic and Social Center (CDS), which polled ahead of PCP and gathered 16 percent of the votes.
+The Social Democratic Party (then known as the Democratic People's Party, PPD) obtained the second most votes and seats, 24 percent and 73 seats, but trailed the PS by 10 percentage points and also lost ground compared to the previous year's election.
+The Portuguese Communist Party (PCP) made some gains that reflected its influence mainly in the south of the country, gaining 14% of the seats and 40 seats.
+The big surprise in the election was the strong showing of the Democratic and Social Center (CDS), which polled ahead of PCP and gathered 16 percent of the votes and 42 seats.
 Only 19 years later, in 1995, would the CDS again surpass the PCP in number of votes.
+The Popular Democratic Union (UDP) was able to hold on to its sole seat.

 Voter turnout fell to 83.5 percent, compared with the 91.7 percent just a year before.